xcore/sw_motor_control/doc/sw-guide/display.rst

 Hardware Interface
 ++++++++++++++++++

-The interface is implemented using ports on XCore 1 - it uses 11 pins in total, including:
+The interface is implemented using 11 pins in total, including:

-   * 1 x 4 bit port shared between the Ethernet reset, CAN control and display address / data signals.
+   * 1 x 4 bit port to control the display address / data signal.
    * 3 x 1-bit ports for the display chip select, serial clock and data signals.
-   * 4 x 1-bit ports for the buttons A-D.
+   * 1 x 4-bit ports for the buttons A-D.